elmar8287/react_redux_tuto/README.md

 - Call your `CSS` files as the name of components
 - Make refactoring: insert each component in folder called like component (maybe webpack need to restart `npm start`)
 - Make also refactoring for App
-- For usinf State we should use Classes
+- For need State for component, we should use Classes (refactoring with Classes)

 - To create a production build, use `npm run build`